 Osteoporosis is a condition in which bones of the body become very weak and fragile.
-This article will help you to know more on what osteoporosis is and what medicines are used for its treatment.
+This article will help you to know more about osteoporosis and osteoporosis medications.

-Although osteoporosis affects all bones of the body yet the common fragile bones are of regions like hips, wrists and vertebrae (or spine).
-If osteoporosis hits the vertebral region, then it can create several problems in females as any fracture in this area can cause hindrance in the day to day activities.
+Although osteoporosis affects all bones of the body, yet the common fragile bones are of regions like hips, wrists, and vertebrae (or spine).
+If osteoporosis hit the vertebral region, then it can create several problems in females as any fracture in this area can cause hindrance in the day to day activities.

 Some common signs of osteoporosis are:

 - Slanting shoulders

 Also Read: How to Deal with Stress in a Scientific Manner

 There are some risk factors that can control your chances of getting osteoporosis.
 Some of these factors can be controlled while others cannot be controlled: